ginward/Unibook/README.md

 The Server uses a non-SQL database - MongoDB and Redis-data store.
 The config file for the password to DB can be found at Server/config.js

+It is recommended that you use a server acting as a reverse-proxy (such as Nginx).
+The server is written so that it is scalable.
+You can run multiple instances in the background.

 The iOS client is not the strength of this project.
 I have to confess that I am not an expert in making the User Interface work in all sizes of the iphones.

 The code is licensed under the MIT license.